: Valley Wine Merchants

 Advertisements

-While you’re in Portland, be sure to also check out shops like Vino, which offers a Friday Flights special with five wine tastings; Corkscrew Wine Bar for a slice of pie with your glass pour; and Woodstock Wine & Deli, which also offers sandwiches and live music.
+While you’re in Portland, be sure to also check out Vino, which sells wine by the glass and by the bottle and has a charcuterie vending machine; Corkscrew Wine Bar for a flourless chocolate torte with your pour; and Woodstock Wine & Deli, which also offers sandwiches and live music.

 A woman stands in the doorway of a wine shop.